 If it walks like a duck, quacks like a duck, it’s probably a duck.
 And if it also has feathers and webbed feet like a duck, it is a duck.
 Do not let someone sell you a duck by a different name, and it is often plagiarism.
 Plagiarism is taking someone else’s work and claiming it as your own.
 When you intentionally conceal the source, it’s plagiarism.
 Violating this principle is a blatant breach of even the most liberal ethics.
 But this type of ethical dilemma is expected in the realm of religion.
 They have some interesting tactics to get around it.

 The Duck Principle is one of the truth-seeker axioms the Abrahamic religions violate at every turn.
-Every part of their system rebranded Egyptian, Babylonian, Persian, and Assyrian mystery religions.
+Their religions are the rebranding of earlier Egyptian, Babylonian, Persian, and Assyrian mystery religions.

 The Abrahamic religions include Judaism, Christianity, and Islam.
 They even admit to their “borrowing of knowledge in their internal documents, The Catholic Encyclopedia and International Work 1907.